FleetDesk/test_Fleetdesk_ReactJS/README.md

 ## :heavy_check_mark: Requirements

 * Frontend App
-   * [ ] As a user I want to be able to see all my tasks, through my login and password.
    * [ ] As a user I want to be able to identify which tasks I haven't completed yet.
    * [ ] As a user I want to be able to see which tasks I have already completed.
    * [ ] As a user I want to be able to mark a completed task and get visual feedback on that change.